Queen during the mid-70's. Clockwise from the top: Brian May, John Deacon, Freddie Mercury and Roger Taylor.

 The US received the 1981 Greatest Hits (with a different track list), as well as both a modified version of Greatest Hits (red cover) and the US-only Classic Queen (with a blue cover similar to Greatest Hits II) in 1992.
 Classic was issued largely to capitalize on "Queen-fever" brought on by Wayne's World (see above).

-Grief Song: One of the songs from Queen Rocks, "No One But You," was written by the remaining members of Queen in Freddie's honor.
+Grief Song: One of the songs from Queen Rocks, "No-One But You," was written by the remaining members of Queen, not only in mourning of Freddie, but as a more general lament for public figures who suffered tragic deaths, spurred by the sudden passing of Princess Diana.

 Freddie's bottomless microphone stand; during a gig very early in the band's career his mic stand snapped in half in the middle of a song, but he carried on with the intact bit and decided it would be more interesting to keep it like that.